Updated July 29, 2023

 3. Object Clause

 It defines the objective of the company for which it has been incorporated.
-If the company does not serve the purpose, then it has a right, can change its name within the six months from the date of incorporation.
+If the company does not serve the purpose, then it has a right, can change its name within six months from the date of incorporation.

 4. Liability Clause

 5. Capital Clause

-It defines the maximum amount of the capital is generated by the members of the company should be specified inside the Memorandum of Association.
+It defines the maximum amount of capital is generated by the members of the company should be specified inside the Memorandum of Association.
 However, there is no legal limit has been specified by the company of the maximum amount of capital that can be raised.

 6. Association or Subscription Clause

 The Memorandum of Association should specify the amount of authorized capital and the number of shares each company member owns.

 Articles of Association(AOA)

 The article of Association is a document which defines the procedures of a company, and it’s various other operations for execution and purpose.
 It includes various other systematic procedure through which various other tasks are to be accomplished within the organization.
 The article of association generally contains some of the provisions as discussed below.

 - Shares belonging to a specific class should have certain values and rights attached.

 - Calls of shares, transfer of shares, forfeiture, conversion of shares, and alteration of capital.

-- Directors, their appointment, power, and duties are also inclusive in it.
+- Directors, their appointment, power, and duties are also included in it.